Britain's FTSE hits three-week low as financials, Tesco fall

 Several traders said they did not expect the FTSE to make

-much progress in the build-up to the June 23 vote on Britain's
+much progress in the build-up to the "Brexit" June 23 vote on

 "The heightened fears over the impact a Brexit could have in